c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 The other thing, is that the VIC (the *GPU*) needs the RAM as well.
-If we want to draw a bitmap graphic, we put the graphic in RAM and The VIC reads it from there (from RAM).
+If we want to draw a bitmap graphic, we put the graphic in RAM and the VIC reads it from there (from RAM).
 So the RAM is shared between the CPU (the 6510) and the GPU (the VIC).

-But there is a limitation: The VIC can only see 16k at a time of the 64k RAM.
+But there is a limitation: The VIC can only see 16k RAM at a time.
-There are 4 banks of 16k each (`` 64k / 16k == 4``) of which the VIC can
+There are 4 banks of 16k each (``64k / 16k == 4``) of which the VIC can
 read the data.

 - Bank 0: ``$0000 - $3fff``